ToshioCP/Gtk4-tutorial/src/sec27.src.md

 - `proc_install` installs a procedure.
 - `var_install` installs a variable.
 - `proc_lookup` looks up a procedure.
 If the procedure is found, it returns a pointer to the node.
 Otherwise it returns NULL.
 - `var_lookup` looks up a variable.
-If the variable is found, it returns TRUE and sets the pointer (argument) to point the value.
+If the variable is found, it returns TRUE and sets the pointer (argument) to point to the value.
 Otherwise it returns FALSE.
 - `var_replace` replaces the value of a variable.
 If the variable hasn't registered yet, it installs the variable.

 @@@if gfm